 Mining operations need plenty of machinery and vehicles to get the job done, and some aren’t even for the actual mining process.
 Before even starting, you’ll need to use a range of mining equipment like excavators, dozers, graders and wheel loaders for building roads and access points to the mine.
 Then you’ve got the service trucks that are used to ensure all of the machinery runs smoothly.
 Articulated dump trucks are used to remove debris.
 Water trucks are used to service machines and even limit the amount of dust on a site.

-The list goes on and on, so let’s have a quick look at 10 major types of the heavy equipment you’ll find at Australian mining sites.
+The list goes on and on, so let’s have a quick look at 10 major types of the heavy equipment you’ll find at Australian mine sites.

 Sometimes known as front-end loaders, wheel loaders are essential to most mining operations and large construction projects.
 In short, they are extremely powerful machines used to lift and transport debris, soil, gravel, rocks and anything else that needs to be cleared from a mine site.
 As far as earthmoving goes, the wheel loader is one of the most commonly used pieces of mining plant equipment.

 A track dozer is similar to a wheel loader in many ways but also quite different.
 Firstly, they run on tracks rather than wheels, which gives them superior manoeuvrability in uneven or rocky terrain.
 Secondly, their primary function is a little different.
-Rather than scooping loose materials and carrying them elsewhere, dozers are used to push large amounts of materials.
-Although the front attachment is not as deep as a wheel loader and can’t carry as much volume, you can use them to scoop materials.
+Rather than scooping and lifting at great heights, dozers are used to push large amounts of materials.
+Although the front attachment is not as deep as a wheel loader and can’t carry as much volume, you can use them to scoop materials low to the ground.